Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Introduction

 In summary, our contributions are threefold.
 First, we introduce a novel framework that adapts the chain-of-thought reasoning paradigm to offline hierarchical RL, reformulating hierarchical decision-making as autoregressive sequence generation of intermediate subgoals that act as reasoning steps.
-Second, we pioneer the application of MLP-Mixer architecture in hierarchical RL, leveraging its efficient cross-token communication to enable unified end-to-end training across all decision-making stages.
+Second, we introduce the MLP-Mixer architecture as a backbone for hierarchical RL, leveraging its efficient cross-token communication to enable unified end-to-end training across all decision-making stages.
 Third, we demonstrate that CoGHP outperforms strong baselines on challenging navigation and manipulation benchmarks, validating its effectiveness for long-horizon offline control tasks.